Runtime Support for Atomics¶

 also specifies the atomic implementation used by the Chapel runtime.

 If compiler support for atomics is available, the atomic operations will be mapped down the appropriate compiler intrinsics which often map directly to processor atomics.
-If intrinsics are not available, the atomic implementation defaults to using locks in the form of Chapel's sync vars.
+If intrinsics are not available, the atomic implementation defaults to using locks in the form of Pthread mutexes.
 As a result the locks implementation will be slower than the intrinsic implementation.
 Since Chapel's atomics were modeled after the C11 edition of the C standard, the cstdlib implementation is just a wrapper around C standard atomics.
 As C11 support becomes more prevalent and reliable, cstdlib will become the default in some configurations.

 Currently, unless using network atomics, all remote atomic operations will result in the calling task effectively migrating to the locale on which the atomic variable was allocated and performing the atomic operations locally.